...

 Voice OTP sidesteps the two most exploited weaknesses in SMS-based authentication: SS7 protocol vulnerabilities and SIM-swap fraud.
 The SS7 (Signaling System No. 7) protocol, which underpins global SMS routing, contains well-documented flaws that allow attackers to intercept text messages without physical access to the target device (Source: CISA Insights: Securing SMS-Based MFA).
 Voice OTP routes codes through the voice channel, which operates on a separate infrastructure and does not share SS7’s interception surface.

-FreJun’s Voice OTP solution enhances this security layer with enterprise-grade call infrastructure, ensuring high delivery success rates and minimizing the window of vulnerability between code generation and user receipt.
+FreJun’s Voice OTP solution builds on this security advantage with enterprise-grade call infrastructure, ensuring high delivery success rates and minimizing the window of vulnerability between code generation and user receipt.

 How Do Voice OTP and SMS OTP Compare Across Key Security Factors?